 - You have a family history of alcohol abuse.

 Where to Get Help

-- BASICS (Brief Alcohol Screening & Intervention for College Students) – this nationally recognized program utilizes motivational interviewing to elicit behavior change in students.
-During the 2007-2008 academic year, over 120 students have completed the BASICS program.
+- BASICS (Brief Alcohol Screening and Intervention for College Students) is a nationally recognized program that uses motivational interviewing to elicit behavior change in students.
+During the 2007–08 academic year, more than 120 students have completed the BASICS program.
 Preliminary data suggests that the program is quite effective at altering student behaviors.
 For more information, visit the BASICS page.

 [ii]Knight JR, Wechsler H, Kuo M, Seibring M, Weitzman ER, Schuckit M. Alcohol abuse and dependence amongU.S.college students.
 Journal of Studies on Alcohol, 2002, in press.